 It's no secret that LED bulbs are more efficient than incandescent bulbs.
-In fact, they use up to 80 percent less energy and can last up to 25 times longer.* Below are illuminating resources to help you choose the right lighting options for your home or business!
+In fact, they use up to 90 percent less energy, and can last 15 times longer.* Below are illuminating resources to help you choose the right lighting options for your home or business!

 Click here to explore this amazing interactive Lighting Guide from ENERGY STAR® to help you find the perfect bulbs for your home!

 Are you ready to upgrade your home lighting but don’t know where to start?
 Download this lighting worksheet to determine the right ENERGY STAR-certified bulb for your light fixture and mark how many bulbs you may need for each room in your home.

 Brightness is a description of light output, which is measured in lumens (not watts).
 Light bulb manufacturers include this information and the equivalent wattage right on the packaging.
 Common terms are "soft white 60," "warm light 60," and "60 watt replacement."

 To save energy, find the bulbs with the light output you need, and then choose the one with the lowest wattage.
 You can also look for an ENERGY STAR-certified bulb that is labeled as equivalent to the incandescent bulb you are replacing.